Javokhir Sindarov: 2021

+2023

-In the Chess World Cup 2023, Sindarov again caused a major upset, defeating the tournament's 10th seed Maxime Vachier-Lagrave in the third round, before being eliminated from the tournament by Arjun Erigaisi.
+In the Chess World Cup 2023, Sindarov again caused a major upset, defeating the tournament's 10th seed Maxime Vachier-Lagrave in the third round, before being eliminated by Arjun Erigaisi.

-In October 2023, Sindarov played on board 2 for Uzbekistan in the Asian Games, scoring 6/8 while his team earned a bronze medal behind India and Iran; after that, he took part in the strong Qatar Masters Open tournament, in which he scored 6,5/9 while not losing any game, thus gaining 22 rating points between the two tournaments.
+In October 2023, Sindarov played in the Asian Games.
+He won bronze in the individual (rapid) event, and played on board two for Uzbekistan in the team event, scoring 6/8 while his team earned a bronze medal behind India and Iran; after that, he took fourth place in the Qatar Masters Open tournament with an undefeated 6.5/9 score.

-In November, Sindarov entered the FIDE Grand Swiss and performed very well, finishing eighth overall with 7/11.
-He was among the leaders until round 7, in which he was defeated (his only loss in the tournament) by Vidit Gujrathi, the eventual winner.
-Nonetheless, he managed to win four games, including one against former world #2 Levon Aronian.
+In November, Sindarov entered the FIDE Grand Swiss Tournament and finished eighth with 7/11.
+He was among the leaders until round 7, when he was defeated by Vidit Gujrathi, the eventual winner, in his only loss of the tournament.
+Nonetheless, he managed to win four games, including one against former world number two Levon Aronian.

+2024
-After the Grand Swiss, Sindarov crossed the 2700 Elo barrier for the first time in his career.

-In June 2024, he took part in the first ever UzChess Cup Masters, a ten-player round robin super tournament in Uzbekistan, and finished fifth overall, obtaining a notable win against fellow Uzbek and world #5 Nodirbek Abdusattorov.
+After the Grand Swiss, Sindarov crossed the 2700 Elo mark for the first time in his career.
+In June 2024, he played in the UzChess Cup Masters and finished fifth overall, defeating higher-rated fellow Uzbek grandmaster Nodirbek Abdusattorov (2766) in their individual game.

+2025

+In January 2025, Sindarov began working with the chess coach Roman Vidonyak.

+As the sixteenth seed in the 2025 World Cup, Sindarov defeated players including adjacent seed Yu Yangyi, Frederik Svane, and José Martínez Alcántara to reach the semifinals against fellow countryman Nodirbek Yakubboev.
+After winning in the tiebreaks, Sindarov advanced to the finals against Wei Yi and qualified for the 2026 Candidates Tournament.
+He then drew the first two classical games, as well the first game of the tiebreak, before defeating Wei Yi in the second tiebreak game to become both the first Uzbek and the youngest World Cup winner ever at 19 years, 11 months, and 18 days.